 Where We Work

-iRAP programmes and projects have now been undertaken by partners in more than 80 countries worldwide.
-Over 1,000,000km of roads have been risk mapped and more than 700,000km of roads have now been star rated.
+iRAP programmes and projects have now been undertaken by partners in more than 90 countries worldwide.
+Over 1,300,000km of roads have been risk mapped and more than 940,000km of roads have now been star rated.

-Worldwide we are influencing large-scale investment to the tune of nearly US$14 billion in low and middle income countries. iRAP and our regional 'X'RAP programmes are influencing the safety of over US$40 billion of investment in high income countries.
+Worldwide we are influencing large-scale investment to the tune of nearly USD$24.5+ billion in low and middle income countries. iRAP and our regional 'X'RAP programmes are influencing the safety of over US$42.6 billion of investment in high income countries.

 Click on our interactive map to find out how we are saving lives and making roads safer in your country and around the world.

 iRAP is working with local partners to support large scale road upgrades around the world.
-See our Case Studies for great examples from countries around the world including Australia, Chile, China, El Salvador, India, Malaysia, Mexico, Netherlands, New Zealand and the UK.
+See our Case Studies for great examples from countries around the world including Australia, Belize, China, El Salvador, India, Malaysia and Great Britain.
 These countries are leading the way in policy implementation and road investment that will be pivotal to achieving the goal of halving road deaths and injuries and ultimately achieving vision zero.

-China: Through the Ministry of Transport "Highway Safety to Cherish Life" programme an estimated 30,000km of high risk roads have already been upgraded in China.
-Over the next five years around US$1.8 billion will be invested in safety countermeasures more here.
+China: Through the Ministry of Transport "Highway Safety to Cherish Life" programme an estimated 105,000km of high risk roads have already been upgraded in China.
+USD$2.5 billion has been invested in safety countermeasures.
+Read more here.

-India: Together with National and State governments and the World Bank, investments to improve many of India’s roads have been locked into ongoing and planned upgrades worth more than US$5.4 billion more here.
+India: IndiaRAP is a locally led, globally supported road assessment programme for India.
+It is a collaboration between iRAP and the Asian Institute of Transport Development (AITD), generously supported by FedEx Express.
+Together with National and State governments and the World Bank, investments to improve many of India’s roads have been locked into ongoing and planned upgrades worth more than US$5.4 billion.
+Read more here.

-Mexico: The award winning work by the SCT in Mexico has raised 17% of the 42, 800km road network from 1 or 2-star to 3-star or better.
-This had led to important reductions in fatalities and serious injuries across the network more here.
+Mexico: The award winning work by the SCT in Mexico has raised 17% of the 42,800km road network from 1 or 2-star to 3-star or better.
+This had led to important reductions in fatalities and serious injuries across the network.

-UK: Highways England has set a target for 90% of travel on 3-star or better roads and is investing in Smart Motorways.
-Department for Transport has mobilised a ₤175 million programme to upgrade high risk roads based on risk maps, star ratings and user defined investment plans more here.
+UK: Highways England has set a target for 90% of travel on the strategic road network to be 3-star or better and is investing in Smart Motorways.
+The Department for Transport has mobilised a ₤175 million programme to upgrade 50 of the highest risk local authority A roads based on risk maps, star ratings and user defined investment plans.
+Read more here.